Now Accepting New Patients ยท Same-Week Appointments

 Can cervical radiculopathy resolve on its own?

 Many cases of cervical radiculopathy improve significantly with time and appropriate non-surgical treatment.
-Studies show that 75โ€“90% of patients experience substantial improvement within 4โ€“6 weeks with a combination of activity modification, anti-inflammatories, and targeted injections.
-Surgery is reserved for progressive neurological deficits or failure of adequate non-surgical care.
+Studies show 75โ€“90% of patients experience substantial improvement within 4โ€“6 weeks with activity modification and targeted injections.
+Complete resolution may take several months.
+Surgery is reserved for progressive neurological deficits or failure of adequate non-surgical care over 6+ months.

-How does a cervical epidural injection differ from a lumbar one?
+How is a cervical epidural different from a lumbar epidural?

 Ready to get relief?